Paul Masvidal: Pre-Cynic, Crypha and Seaweed (1984–1986)

-Cynic (1988–1995, first hiatus)
+Cynic (1987–1995, first hiatus)

-Masvidal co-founded Cynic with drummer Sean Reinert in the late 80s, having released four demos from 1988 to 1991 that circulated in the underground tape trading community.
+Masvidal co-founded Cynic with drummer Sean Reinert around November 1987 and released four demos from 1988 to 1991 that circulated in the underground tape trading community.
 Masvidal developed a reputation in the South Florida music scene for his musicianship and attention began to grow quickly around the band.
 In 1989, while still in high school, Masvidal toured Mexico as a replacement guitarist for the band Death, but declined an invitation to permanently join the band to remain committed to Cynic.
 This had many journalists curious at the time, since Death were emerging as an influential and popular act, but Masvidal persevered with Cynic.
 However, Masvidal returned to the Death fold replacing guitarist James Murphy for tour dates on the international Spiritual Healing tour in 1990.
 In 1991, Masvidal and fellow Cynic member Reinert were recruited by Death to record the "groundbreaking" Human.
 In 2017, Rolling Stone magazine placed the album as the 70th greatest metal albums of all time.
 Human was Death's bestselling album, and was ranked number 82 on the October 2006 issue of Guitar World magazine's list of the greatest 100 guitar albums of all time.
 Masvidal toured extensively for Human, in addition to appearing in the music video for "Lack of Comprehension", which debuted on MTV's Headbangers Ball.
 After fulfilling their obligations with Death, both Masvidal and Reinert returned to Cynic in 1992.

 In 2013, Masvidal joined forces with other original members of the Death Human line up and toured worldwide in honor of Chuck Schuldiner's legacy with the group DTA (Death to All).
 1993 saw the release of the "progressive landmark" album, Focus on Roadrunner Records.
 Focus was listed in Rock Hard magazine's book as one of The 500 Greatest Rock & Metal Albums of All Time.
 Loudwire writer Graham Hartmann named Focus the ninth best debut metal album of all time.
 Roadrunner released a reissue of Focus in 2004 as a special collector's edition due to high demand.
 Cynic took a 12-year hiatus in 1995 after recording "The Portal Tapes" demos.
 Masvidal moved to Los Angeles in the fall of 1996, upon being offered a full scholarship at Musicians Institute, where he also began work as a session musician and composer for network TV and film.